seeblick/DazzlingDogs/README.md

 # Welcome to Anthony's Puppy Site
 ## We have 9 puppies since May 29.
 They are located at Rusizi, Rwanda.
 Interested?
-Then [click here](contactform.html) and submit your email address, or go to he contact form at the bottom of the page!
+Then [click here](contactform.html) and submit your email address, or go to the contact form at the bottom of the page!

 ## This is the mother, a pure shepherd.
 ![Bella with nine](./BellaWithNinePuppies.JPG)